-What Pennsylvania Workers’ Compensation Can Cover
+Understanding Your Pennsylvania Workers’ Compensation Coverage

 Pennsylvania workers’ compensation can provide several forms of protection after a job injury or occupational illness.
-The value of your case depends on the accepted injury, your wage rate, medical evidence, disability status, and whether the insurance company is paying what the law requires.
+The value of your case depends on the accepted injury, your wage rate, medical evidence, disability status, work restrictions, and whether the insurance company is paying what the law requires.

 Workers’ compensation may include: